Stochastic Thermodynamics of Social Imitation beyond Energetics: Introduction

-In this work, we take a different approach, focusing on toy models, that allows us to analyze social phenomena from the viewpoint of stochastic thermodynamics without the need of postulating any energy or temperature.
-Our motivation is to provide a neat example of how the framework of stochastic thermodynamics can be applied to gain new insights in sociophysics without the need of extra ad hoc postulates.
+In this work, we take a different { route}, that allows us to analyze social phenomena from the viewpoint of stochastic thermodynamics without the need of postulating any energy or temperature. { We show that the consistent modeling of the mechanisms responsible for the change in the agents attributes guarantees the \emph{derivation} of a generalized local detailed balance relation from which the underlying structure of stochastic thermodynamics can be recovered in the social context.
+Focusing on toy models,} our motivation is to provide a neat example of how the framework of stochastic thermodynamics can be applied to gain new insights in sociophysics without the need of extra ad hoc postulates.
 In this manner, we pave the way for using stochastic thermodynamics as a framework to study complex systems in general, without the need for a particular physical interpretation of the model.

 In contrast to previous works, we consider a family of suitable imitation models that are microscopically reversible~\cite{Boltzmann}, that is, that every elementary process in the model (e.g. a change of cultural trait or in the opinion of an agent) is accompanied by its reverse process, which is not ruled out from the model definition.
 We analyze the models using concepts and tools from stochastic thermodynamics without enforcing any energetic interpretation, focusing only on the mathematical structure of the model.
 As a result we find footprints of the second law, which imposes tight constraints on the plausible evolution of the system observables both at the ensemble level and at the level of fluctuations.
-Similarly to Landauer's principle linking information and heat~\cite{Parrondo15, Lutz15}, the universal relations that we derive and analyze here link information-theoretical quantities such as entropy changes with social attributes (opinion or traits) currents.
+Similarly to Landauer's principle linking information and heat~\cite{Parrondo15, Lutz15}, the universal relations that we obtain and analyze here link information-theoretical quantities such as entropy changes with social attributes (opinion or traits) currents.
 They include second law-like inequalities, thermodynamic and kinetic uncertainty relations~\cite{Horowitz20} and fluctuation theorems that may be used for inference purposes.
-Moreover, we show that the model exhibits both first and second-order phase transitions with different hallmarks and discuss associated thermodynamic features of symmetry breaking~\cite{Roldan2014Jun}.
+Moreover, we show that the model exhibits both first and second-order phase transitions with different hallmarks and discuss associated thermodynamic features of symmetry breaking~\cite{Roldan2014Jun}. { Although a central goal of this work is to present the framework in a sociophysics context and illustrate some of their main tools in a relatively simple, solvable model example, we also explicitly show how the framework generalizes when considering arbitrary network structure, heterogeneity, and other phenomena often playing important roles in social dynamics.}